Sanaullah Haq: Demonstrations

 Protests were held in Pakistan and Kashmir to demonstrate against the attack on Sanaullah.
 Following the death of Sanaullah, Pakistani inmates at the Kot Bhalwal Jail fasted and staged protests against India.
 Some Pakistani inmates also had verbal brawls with Indian inmates and to prevent escalation, force was used by jail authorities.
 Syed Ali Shah Geelani, said that the Government should register the jail superintendent for murder and called for peaceful protest across the Kashmir Valley.

 Security concerns

 The Indian government issued an advisory to all states to enhance security for Pakistani inmates serving sentences in Indian jails.
 The Ministry of Foreign Affairs of Pakistan reacted sternly stating that this is a "matter of deep concern for Government of Pakistan" and that the perpetrators of the crime be brought to justice.
-The two incidences of Sarabjit and Sanaullah's murders have put strain on the relations of the two country.
+The two incidents of Sarabjit and Sanaullah's murders have put strain on the relations of the two country.
 Following the incidence, Pakistan Foreign Ministry issued a travel advisory stating that some disturbing reports in Indian media indicates that Pakistani travelers may be in danger and also called upon India to provide security to Pakistani visitors.
 However, Indian Deputy High Commissioner stated that "due to the prevailing security environment in India following recent bilateral incidents", India will be unable to ensure safety and therefore Pakistan should call off visit to Ajmer Sharif this year.